Politics of Frequency: Re-mapping noisePast, Study Session Tue 14 Apr, 6.30pm–8.30pm

 Through an introductory talk, a range of audiovisual and written materials and discussion, this study session seeks to map out noise’s environmental, communicative, political and artistic echoes.

 Join one session or all.
-Booking is required as places are limited.

 is a Senior Lecturer in the University of Lincoln’s School of Film and Media.
 She is the author of Beyond Unwanted Sound: Noise, Affect and Aesthetic Moralism (Bloomsbury, 2017) and co-editor of Sound, Music, Affect: Theorizing Sonic Experience (Bloomsbury, 2013).
 She is a founding participant (with Annie Goh) of Sonic Cyberfeminisms, an ongoing project critically and creatively interrogating the relationship between sound, gender, technology and feminism.
 Thompson is currently working on a collaborative project on tinnitus, auditory knowledge and the arts.